Dustyroom/flat-kit-doc/index.md

   * Detects what RP the project belongs to (Universal RP or Built-In RP);
   * Checks for available updates;
   * Configures Flat Kit for the pipeline of the project;
+  * Clears Flat Kit's Package Manager cache, which can be useful in re-importing Flat Kit during troubleshooting;
   * Opens this documentation as well as redirects to Git where you can open a support ticket;
   * Copies debug info which is useful for in-depth troubleshooting.